 My son or daughter is going to be late.
 How do I report this to the academy?

-If your child is going to be late arriving at school please phone us to let us know.
-Where a child arrives late they must be brought to the main academy reception so that we can register that they have arrived.
-We expect all pupils to be on time, but children who arrive after 9.15am (when registers close) are recorded as late, which is an unauthorised absence.
+If your child is going to be late arriving for school, please phone us to let us know.
+Where a child arrives late, they must be brought to the main reception so that we can register that they have arrived.
+We expect all pupils to be on time, but children who arrive after 8.45am (when registers close) are recorded as late, which is an unauthorised absence.

 What happens if my son or daughter has a dentist/doctor appointment during the day?

 We ask parents, were possible, to arrange routine appointments outside of school time so that children do not miss valuable time in class.
 However, we understand there are occasions where appointments have to take place during the school day.

 If your child has to go out of school at any time during the school day for an appointment, please let us know.
 When collecting your child during the day for an appointment, please come to the main reception and we will collect them from the class for you.

 What is the procedure for asking the academy to grant my son or daughter exceptional leave of absence?